 This is a type of strong paneling that can be applied to the bottom of any wall, but can be particularly helpful in a mudroom where shoes and bags go flying about.
 Not only is it aesthetically pleasing as a look for your home, but it also plays defense against the messiness and unpredictability that comes along with kids and pets running around the house.

 Many people often have a washer and dryer in their mudroom.
-Consider a stackable washer- dryer combination to make the most out of the space you have.
-That way, where your dryer once was can now hold a laundry basket or a place for detergents and other cleaning supplies.
+Consider a stackable washer-dryer combination to make the most out of the space you have.
+That way, where your dryer once was can now be a storage space for laundry baskets and other items.
 You could even consider hanging a drying rack from the ceiling!

 Space for the kids

 If this is the first room your kids hit as they walk through the door, chances are whatever they have on hand will land in that area and stay there.
-Make a space to call their own, that way they have something to be excited about while you are discretely keeping them organized!
+Make a space to call their own, that way they have something to be excited about while you are also keeping them organized!
 Assign or create cubby areas for each member of the house.
-That way there is a space for each individuals shoes, coats, and backpacks to go after school.
+That way there is an organized space for shoes, coats, and backpacks to be stored after school.

 Don’t avoid walking through your mudroom or entryway to avoid the clutter, manage it by implementing these tips!